 Information on the phenomenon of flaring which may occur during the warmup period or if the appliance is moved.
 The indication on the duration of any warmup period shall be specified.

-NOTE — For appliances incorporating a flexible hose, the text: “Avoid twisting of the flexible hose”
+NOTE — For appliances incorporating a flexible hose, the text: ‘Avoid twisting of the flexible hose’